nickrobinson251/nickrobinson251.github.io/_posts/2018-06-03-how-do-you-define-intelligence.md

 reseach, that's fine, and I barely know anything about it myself.
 But I don't know anyhing about evolution either, and find it easy not to sarcastically say "But how do you even define 'evolving'?".
 Or take the case of 'information'.
-It would be a bit surpring to here a computer scientist adapt a mocking tone to ask "But How do you even define 'information'?".
+It would be a bit surpring to here a computer scientist adopt a mocking tone to ask "But how do you even define 'information'?".
 That question has reasonable, precise answers, and gives an opportunity to recommend perhaps [my all time favourite paper (PDF)]( www.math.harvard.edu/~ctm/home/text/others/shannon/entropy/entropy.pdf).